.

 Every single cat I meet is different, so I have various ways how to approach cats with different temperaments.
 It may take multiple visits to build your cat’s trust.

-I prioritze making them comfortable by focusing on the problem areas, such as mat removal and sanitary trims.
+I prioritise making them comfortable by focusing on the problem areas, such as mat removal and sanitary trims.

 If I feel the situation is too stressful or dangerous for your cat, I may refer you to your vet for either anti-anxiety medication (gabapentin) or for grooming under sedation.